-I love my AC30C2 for both studio and live playing.
-In the studio it is important to be able to pull out many sounds for different artists and the AC30C2 works perfect.
-Soft felt-like tones can emit fro the AC30 by dialing in the “Cut” feature.
+I love my AC30C2 for both studios and live playing.
+In the studio, it is important to be able to pull out many sounds for different artists and the AC30C2 works perfect.
+Soft felt-like tones can emit from the AC30 by dialing in the “Cut” feature.
 I depend on the headroom and the darkness the AC30 provides for projects that need a mellow tone.
 Clients often request a vintage crunch tone and the AC30 is perfect for that old school dirty tone.
-The “Brown Sound” is a characteristic the AC30 is know for.
+The “Brown Sound” is a characteristic the AC30 is known for.
 Clients frequently request this tone and the AC302C is my choice every time.
 When I dial the volume down on the amp’s “Top Boost” channel, I can add high gain distortion pedals for high gain requests and it shreds every time.

 My Favorite Studio Applications with my AC30

 I favor the AC30C2 for stereo rhythm track in the studio.
 I will dial the tone for a crunchy rhythm, then I will simply alter a tone control and the “Cut” knob on the second take.
 This adds a nice difference between the two takes, but close enough for continuity.
 AC30C2 has a lush reverb that pleases the client every time.
 Also, the ACo30C2’s Tremolo is second to none and often a great choice for a guitar part on a recording.